Srishti-Somya/NotesApp-MAD/README.md

-# Notes Pro - Your Digital Notebook
+# Daily Notes - The Digital Notebook
 This Android app allows users to create, manage, and organize their notes using Firebase as the backend.